Summarize this with

 If you make the effort to think of App Store Connect and Google Play Console not as two tools, but as two data sources for a shared inbox, you immediately get back the hours currently lost to tab switching and searching for languages, and raise your rating in the process.

-Try replient.ai for free and manage App Store, Google Play and your social channels from a single dashboard.
+Try replient.ai for free and handle the App Store, Google Play and your social channels from a single dashboard.